 During the busiest times, arrive at the beach early to get a good spot.

 The Cathedral Basilica of Cefalu is one of the most important landmarks in Sicily.
-This magnificent cathedral was built in the 12th century.
-It is an incredible masterpiece of Norman architecture.
+This magnificent cathedral, built in the 12th century, is an incredible masterpiece of Norman architecture.

 The cathedral's interior is decorated with stunning mosaics and frescoes.
 Its bell tower offers a breathtaking view of the town and the surrounding sea.

-As for the mosaics, the most remarkable is the Christ mosaic on the dome.
-It is unique of its kind in the world.
+The most remarkable mosaic is the Christ mosaic on the dome.
+It is unique in the world.

 Focus your gaze on the eyes of Christ.
 Notice how it invites you to come closer to Him.